intwitch/Omni-Gacha/.github/SECURITY.md

 for example: cross site scripting, or any other kind of injection attack.

-## Omni Gacha website takes no direct information from users, so website compromise is liekly highly improbable.
+## Omni Gacha website takes no direct information from users, so website compromise is likely highly improbable.

 If you even believe there could be an issue however, don't be afraid to report it.